Sumit00007/book-record-management/README.md

 ## /books

-GET: Get all books
+GET: Get all books✅
-POST: Create/Add a new book
+POST: Create/Add a new book✅

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id✅
-PUT: Update a book by id
+PUT: Update a book by id✅

 ## /books/issued